-Diplomatic ties between Sri Lanka and Australia date back to 1946 when the Federal Minister for External Affairs recommended to Parliament that Australia be represented by a Commissioner in Ceylon owing to the likelihood of Ceylon being granted independence.
-Diplomatic ties were officially established with Ceylon in 1947.
-Our strong bilateral relations are founded on our shared history of cooperation in areas such as education (dating back to the Colombo Plan of the early 1950s), trade and investment, sport, culture and development as well as our links through the Commonwealth.
+Australia and Sri Lanka share a strong relationship.
+A shared history of cooperation in areas such as education (dating back to the Colombo Plan of the early 1950s), trade and investment, sport, culture and development as well as our links through the Commonwealth are the foundations of the relationship.
 We have common interests in security and sustainable development in the Indian Ocean region.

-The bilateral relationship has continued to strengthen and covers a broad range of issues, including economic and development cooperation, joint efforts against people smuggling, strong education linkages and engagement on issues of human rights and reconciliation.
+The bilateral relationship continues to strengthen.
+We share strategic interests and increasingly trade and investment opportunities.
+We engage regularly on a wide range of issues including economic and development cooperation, joint efforts against people smuggling, strong education linkages and on human rights and reconciliation.

 Trade and Investment links

 Education plays a significant role in Australia’s bilateral relationship with Sri Lanka.
-Australia is the second most popular tertiary study destination for international students originating from Sri Lanka with around 5,500 Sri Lankan students studying in Australia as of July 2014.
+Many Sri Lankan students opt to study in Australia.
+Australia is the second most popular tertiary study destination for Sri Lankans with around 9,500 students studying in Australia in 2017.

-More information on Australia's development assistance to Sri Lanka
+More information on Development Assistance to Sri Lanka.

 Cooperation on transnational crime

 Successive Australian Governments have consistently and strongly opposed all forms of terrorism, including terrorist acts by the Liberation Tigers of Tamil Eelam (LTTE).
-On 21 December 2001, the Minister for Foreign Affairs listed the LTTE in accordance with Australia's obligations under United Nations Security Council Resolution 1373 on the prevention and suppression of terrorist acts..
-The LTTE listing was renewed by the Minister for Foreign Affairs in November 2013.
-Consequently, it is a criminal offence under Australian law to use or deal with assets owned or controlled by the LTTE, or to provide assets to the LTTE, whether directly or indirectly.
+On 21 December 2001, the Minister for Foreign Affairs listed the LTTE in accordance with Australia's obligations under United Nations Security Council Resolution (UNSCR) 1373 on the prevention and suppression of terrorist acts.
+The LTTE listing was most recently renewed by the Minister for Foreign Affairs in 2016.
+Consequently, it remains a criminal offence under Australian law to use or deal with assets owned or controlled by the LTTE, or to provide assets to the LTTE, whether directly or indirectly.

-On 21 March 2014, the Sri Lankan Government gazetted a list of organisations and individuals it had designated pursuant to Sri Lanka’s implementation of UN Security Council Resolution 1373..
-The listed entities included a number of Australia-based organisations and individuals.
-The Sri Lankan listings do not affect Australia’s implementation of UN Security Council sanctions regimes, and do not constrain the freedom of those Australia-based groups or individuals listed to express their views and to operate in Australia in accordance with Australian law.
+In November 2015, the Sri Lankan Government de-listed eight of the 16 diaspora organisations it had banned in March 2014 under UNSCR 1373 for purported links to the LTTE.
+The eight remaining entities designated under Sri Lanka’s domestic implementation of UNSCR 1373 include a number of Australia-based organisations and individuals.
+These Sri Lankan listings are separate from Australia’s domestic implementation of UN Security Council sanctions regimes, and do not constrain the freedom of those Australia-based groups or individuals listed to express their views and to operate in Australia in accordance with Australian law.